syl24/DNSResolverClient/README.md

 * dump: stdout all the contents of the cache.
 * quit: Quit the application.

-**Note**: The program will give up if CNAME redirection results in more than 10 queries and if a datagram fails to be sent after two retries.
+**Note**: The program will give up if CNAME redirection results in more than 10 queries or if a datagram is dropped after two retries.